Paul-Lazunko/rednomic/README.md

 #Rednomic

-Rednomic is a framework for developing microservice systems, the main feature of which is the asynchronous interaction of components through Redis.
-Data is transmitted as a JSON strings, file streaming throw Redis is implemented also.
+Rednomic is a framework for developing microservices based systems, the main feature of it is the asynchronous interaction of components through Redis.
+Data is transmitted as a JSON strings, file streaming from entry point to microservice is implemented throw Redis also.

 ##Units